oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

     ```
     <copy>echo $OCI_REGION</copy>
     ```
-4. Open the file named **config.py** from the bulk-labeling tool contents with a CLI-based text editor of your preference (e.g. vi, nano, emacs), and then edit the variables as indicated below.
+4. In this step, you will open the file named **config.py** from the bulk-labeling tool contents with a CLI-based text editor of your preference (e.g. vi, nano, emacs), and then edit the variables as indicated below.
 Be sure to replace the **&ltplaceholder values&gt** with your own values from your digital notepad app.
 Preserve the quotation marks in the template.
 Instructions on how to make these edits using vi are provided, and are recommended for users who are unfamiliar with CLI-based text editors.

     ```
     CONFIG_FILE_PATH = "/etc/oci/config"
     REGION_IDENTIFIER = "<Region identifier from your notepad app>"